neilstudd/neilstudd/CommunicationsReadme.md

 - **Films.** I am a bit of a movie buff - I have seen over 4,000 movies and I review/rate them online.
 So if you'd like to talk about a film, or send/receive recommendations, I'm always willing to chat!
 - **Scenery.** I live on the outskirts of the Peak District, with views of hills, fields and reservoirs from my office window.
 There are often sheep or cows roaming just out of my eyeline, and I'm always happy to share a bit of the landscape when I'm on a call.
-- **Kids.** I have a son, Gus, a very opinionated five-year-old.
+- **Kids.** I have a son, Gus, a very opinionated six-year-old.
 He has brought delightful chaos to my life.
 Whenever we speak, it's likely that he's done something bizarre in the past couple of hours.

 ### What makes me tick?